 Mapping Magic–and Mayhem–in Jazz Age Harlem

 In 2016, the Beinecke Library at Yale University paid $100,000 to add Elmer Simms Campbell’s energetic profile of interwar Harlem to its celebrated collection of black history and culture.
-The Library described Campbell’s image as a “playful rendering” of the age, but it also captures the complex dynamics that made Harlem the cultural capital of black America.
+The Library described Campbell’s image as “a playful rendering” of the age, but it also captures the complex dynamics that made Harlem the cultural capital of black America.

 See more of the past through maps at www.america100maps.com.